lnxpy/pyaction/docs/tutorial.md

 - Sending/receiving the parameters within the workflow.

 ## IssueForm
 Issue form templates allow developers to create specific structures for those who want to open issues on their repositories.

-As GitHub says, you can define different input types, validations, default assignees, and default labels for your issue forms.
+> You can define different input types, validations, default assignees, and default labels for your issue forms. ==GitHub Inc.==

 This capability makes it easier to use Issue Forms as the UI side of your services with the help of GitHub Actions.

 In PyAction, you are able to parse the issues that are created with issue forms and use the data inside them.